andreypopp/dcompose/README.md

 # dcompose

-CommonJS bundler for a browser.
+CommonJS bundler for javascript and CSS.

+What does it mean?
+It means you can write code which requires other code and...
+stylesheets:

+    var styles = require('./button.css');
+    var dependency = require('./button.js');

+    ...

 ## Installation